Logo

 Takeaway

-Your child’s OCD fears may feel big and overwhelming, but there is a path forward.
-When we calm the brain first, reduce accommodations, and teach kids to sit with small amounts of discomfort, real healing begins.
+OCD fears in children may feel overwhelming, but there is a path forward.
+By calming the brain first, reducing accommodations, and teaching kids to tolerate small amounts of discomfort, real progress and resilience can be built.

 FAQs